 Typical employers include research and development companies, government institutions and NGOs.

 Typically, people think education relates to teaching at a school or university.
 However, with a PhD in public health, you can work with public health organisations, governments and NGOs, to educate about health and safety issues.
-With this career, you could run education programmes or produce informative brochures and posters to encourage a healthier lifestyle (e.g. eating a balanced diet), stress the importance of health and safety practices (e.g. look both ways before crossing at a road) and more.
+With this career, you could run education programmes or produce informative brochures and posters to promote community health awareness, encourage a healthier lifestyle (e.g. eating a balanced diet), stress the importance of health and safety practices (e.g. look both ways before crossing at a road) and more.

 Higher Education Teaching